ccxt/ccxt/CONTRIBUTING.md

 - do not use conditional statements that are too complex (heavy if-bracketing)
 - do not use heavy ternary conditionals
 - put an empty line between each of your methods
-- don't put empty lines in schema in the beginning of each exchange
-- don't put empty lines inside your methods
 - avoid mixed comment styles, use double-slash `//` in JS for line comments
 - avoid multi-line comments
 - ...